Takesh0s/TP01/README.md

 ##  About this project

-This is a repository used as a base to show the operation of Issues, Discussions, Wiki and other GitHub resources in addition to code versioning..
+This is a repository used for project documentation and code versioning.

-The project inserted into this repository is a pre-existing template and is used as a basis for displaying statistical data about it.

 ### Technologies
 <p display="inline-block">